dominodatalab/LLM-Workshop/admin/admin_readme.md

 - You need to find a banner for your app and optionally a customer logo image for the chat symbol - make sure these are somewhere publically accessable, either directly from the customer website or in the poctemppublic s3 bucket in us-west-2 in Internal Eval AWS.

 ### Domino Central Configuration for 5.10
+Create/Modify/Verify the following Central Config Entries:

-Set *com.cerebro.domino.workbench.project.defaultVolumeSizeGiB* to **20**
+- Set 'com.cerebro.domino.workbench.project.defaultVolumeSizeGiB' to '**20**'
-Ensure *com.cerebro.domino.workbench.project.projectTemplateHubEnabled* is set to **true** Set *com.cerebro.domino.workbench.project.projectTemplateHubRaw* to the following.
+- Ensure 'com.cerebro.domino.workbench.project.projectTemplateHubEnabled` is set to '**true**'
+- Set 'com.cerebro.domino.workbench.project.projectTemplateHubRaw' to the following.
 Note: change the date if you want it to appear at the top of the list.

 ```json
 [